Do I Get a Say in How My Sugar Baby Markets Her Sex Work Online?

 One of the side effects is problems with getting or maintaining an erection.
 I’ve had three women break up with me soon after initiating sex because of this.
 They either think I’m not into them or simply say they didn’t feel any sexual chemistry.
 I want to find a partner, and I’m not willing to throw in the towel.
 But it’s gotten to the point that I’m afraid to initiate sex with a new partner because I’m afraid of having this happen to me.

 This doesn’t occur with me 100 percent of the time.
 I would say maybe 40 percent.
 But still.
 It’s embarrassing no matter how understanding people say they are.
-This also occurs when I’m by myself as well.
-I have had some success with pills, but have also been unable to get hard like I used to after taking them.
+This also occurs when I’m by myself.
+I have had some success with pills but have also been unable to get hard like I used to after taking them.

 The emotional toll this has taken is significant, and I pine for the days in which I could have sex all day if I wanted to.
 At 34 it’s pretty depressing, and I find myself wanting to find a woman who will be patient and not be put off by this.
-But alas I find myself not being able to find this person.
-As a psychologist I’ve tried a number of ways to cope, which are mildly successful, but mostly just Band-Aids.
-My success with some of erections leads me to think that most of this is in my head—that I’ve perceived myself as someone who is sick and disabled and so my penis not working properly became part of the narrative.
+But alas, I find myself not being able to find this person.
+As a psychologist, I’ve tried a number of ways to cope, which are mildly successful but mostly just Band-Aids.
+My success with some erections leads me to think that most of this is in my head, that I’ve perceived myself as someone who is sick and disabled and so my penis not working properly became part of the narrative.

 I’d like to know what you think, if you’ve had experience with this, and what might I do on my own or with a partner to overcome this.
 The terrible rub of all this is that my libido is still as strong as it was prior to my illness.

-Instead, I’d attempt to forge more emotional connections and to focus on aspects of sex that aren’t dick-centered: Making out, body contact, manual and oral.
+Instead, I’d attempt to forge more emotional connections and focus on aspects of sex that aren’t dick-centered: making out and body contact, manual and oral.
 It might help to find a partner who is into playing with toys in the presence of a partner—a dildo’s perpetual stiffness could pick up some of your slack.

 Finally, just hang in there.
 It’s going to get better for you, and it will do so sooner or later if you put out what you’re looking to receive.
 You say you want a partner who’s patient; some patience on your part will make life easier before that person comes your way.